Ironing the wash/laundry before electric irons and steam irons

-Ironing was hot work, because the range had to be kept hot enough to heat the irons.
-It was also steamy work which made it all the more exhausting; also there was a lot of it because there were no crease-resistant fabrics.
+Ironing was hot work, because the kitchen range had to be kept hot enough to heat the irons.
+It was also steamy work which made it all the more exhausting, and there was a lot of it because there were no crease-resistant fabrics.

-Although Tuesday's ironing was probably not as tiring as Monday's washdays, there still wasn't really enough time for my mother to do cooking.
-So Tuesday dinner [lunch] saw the last of the Sunday roast in the form of cold meat, with mustard pickle and bubble and squeak made from Sunday's vegetables.
+So although Tuesday's ironing was probably not as tiring as Monday's washdays, my mother still couldn't manage to do cooking.
+So Tuesday dinner [lunch] saw the last of the Sunday roast in the form of sliced cold meat, with mustard pickle and bubble and squeak made from Sunday's vegetables.